MustardMan42/Masterful-CSS-Module/README.md

      }
      ```
 * Reload Foundry and see the changes have taken place
 * The beauty of writing your .css file this way is you can make a specific style for an adventure, and have that style only apply to the journals you’ve flagged as needing them.
 The rest of Foundry and your other journals will not be affected.
-Additionally, because of how we applied that class via World Scripter, you can change how the headings appear in your Journals as well, which is otherwise difficult to do.
+Additionally, because of how we applied that class, you can change how the headings appear in your Journals as well, which is otherwise difficult to do.

-## Step 4: Adventure Specific Headings
+## Step 5: Adventure Specific Headings
-* Because we applied a class to the journal entry via World Scripter we can write rules that would normally be too general and would conflict with other styles in Foundry.
+* Because we applied a class to the journal entry we can write rules that would normally be too general and would conflict with other styles in Foundry.
 The biggest example of this is likely headings, which are used all over Foundry.
 We can target the headings that appear in our journals and change them too match the aesthetic of the adventure.
    * ```css
      .tio h1, .tio h2, .tio h3 {
        border: none;